PastorL69/tron-128led/readme.md

 # TRON-128LED
-This repository consists of a few files which I bundled together for αDMD installations.
+This repository consists of a few files which I bundled together for αDMD installations

-Configured only for TRON 128x32 LED DMD users.
+Configured only for TRON 128x32 LED DMD users

 ## How to install?